 With that in mind, here are six tips to help you manage accounts receivable and get your business flowing with cash.

 Your ultimate guide to SMB accounting

 Let’s get those books in order.

 Days Sales Outstanding (DSO) is a widely used metric to help evaluate how effective a company is at collecting receivables.
 While each industry has different standard payment terms and requirements, you should set a collection period that fits in with your specific business needs.
 This number should be as low as possible, typically between 15 and 45 days, and should be set carefully as it will significantly impact your business’ cash flow.

 While it may seem nerve-wracking to lower your payment term length, keep in mind that the average term length is shrinking.
 Now, nearly three-quarters of businesses set payment terms within two weeks of sending an invoice.

 Consider a Credit Policy

-If you haven’t already, set up structure around your approach to the A/R process.
+If you haven’t already, set up a structure around your approach to accounts receivable management.
 Here are some items to think about:

-- Customer Track Records: Consider the customer and measure the risk accordingly.
+- Customer Track Records: Consider the customer relationship and their creditworthiness.
+Measure the risk accordingly.